-I first came to the moorings where I live to manage the gardens that are here.
+I first came to the moorings where I lived for a few years to manage the unique gardens that were there.
 The series of seven 23m floating barge gardens at Downings Road Moorings in London, SE1, were devised by the architect and moorings owner, Nick Lacey.
 The gardens have community value as the beautiful living walkways that tie the moorings together.
 Horticulturally they are interesting as living (and floating!) roofs, which demonstrate that it is possible to grow a mature garden in relatively little soil.
 They are also valuable to nature by providing habitat for a range of wildlife including marine and land based birds, pollinators and other insects and invertebrates.

 Collectively the gardens contribute to the unique personality of the moorings.
 They are much valued by the residents as well as by the wider public who have the opportunity to visit the gardens several times a year during open garden days.
 Walking through a mature garden in the middle of the Thames is a remarkable experience, which inspires people time and time again to see the world through new eyes.